3 Days in Paris, France — Posh First Timer’s Guide

 Relais Christine

-In your suite, find charming touches like gold fixtures contrasting with a dark obsidian tub complete with Diptyque amenities or the vintage-looking Marshall bluetooth radio that you can use to enjoy the sound of Parisian tunes while getting ready for the day.
-We opted for a pale pink 22 m² Superior Room with an intimate view of the quiet street.
-However, each room is furnished uniquely with antiques—warm woodwork and Toile de Jouy print in one room, canopy beds in another—so given this expansive diversity of options, a dedicated hotel team will ensure you find the perfect fit suited to your particular tastes!
+I stayed in a pale pink 22 m² Superior Room with an intimate view of the quiet street.
+Each room is furnished uniquely with antiques—warm woodwork and Toile de Jouy print in one room, canopy beds in another—so the dedicated hotel team will ensure you find the perfect fit suited to your particular tastes!

-In the basement of this posh palace is a complimentary relaxation center including a gym, bubbling jacuzzi, and a steamy Swedish sauna!
-Start your day with a detox before diving into the locally-supplied breakfast buffet spread which includes the best croissants I’ve ever tasted and honey from the hotel garden for an ideal, energizing start to your day.
-Beyond all these finishing features cultivating a resolutely chic and intimate universe, the attentive service staff are truly what make the Relais Christine special, offering local recommendations and catering to any need you may have—even if that’s a laundry and dry cleaning service!
+In the basement of this posh palace is a complimentary relaxation center including a gym, bubbling jacuzzi, and steamy Swedish sauna!
+Start the day with a detox before diving into the locally-supplied breakfast spread including the best croissants I’ve ever tasted and honey from the hotel garden for an energizing morning.

 ibis Paris Gare Montparnasse Catalogne

-Hotel rooms in Paris are notoriously small, so finding decent accommodations for a reasonable rate can be quite the challenge when traveling to Paris!
-Your first order of business will be determining which arrondissement to take refuge in — sections 1 through 4 are where the rates skyrocket since many famous landmarks live in this stretch of land adjacent to the Siene.
-As such, if you need to be conscientious of costs, picking a hotel further out from the city center is the way to go—and the efficient public transportation underneath the congested roads allows you to zip over there quickly!
-I recommend planning your itinerary before deciding on a lodging location as one of my tips for traveling to Paris on a budget, since that will help refine your search.
-I knew we’d be taking day trips to the Palace of Versailles and initially we planned to go to Bordeaux as well, with both trains for these destinations leaving from Gare Montparnasse.
-As such, it made perfect sense for us to stay in the sixth arrondissement right near this station at the ibis Paris Gare Montparnasse Catalogne, allowing us to catch a few extra z’s on the days we departed early from the city.
+I knew we’d take day trips to Versailles and initially planned to visit Bordeaux as well, with trains for these both destinations leaving from Gare Montparnasse.
+As such, it made perfect sense to stay in the 6th arrondissement right near this station at the ibis Paris Gare Montparnasse Catalogne, allowing us to catch extra z’s on days we departed early from the city.
 I’ve never stayed at an ibis property before and was pleasantly surprised from check-in to check-out!

 Moxy Paris Charles de Gaulle Airport

-During our return from Nice, we needed an additional night in a Paris hotel before flying back home in the morning — making proximity to the CDG airport our top priority.
-Luckily for us, the lifestyle Moxy Paris Charles de Gaulle Airport is only steps away from the free CDGVAL shuttle train with connections to all terminals 1, 2, and 3, RER B, and the TGV station.
-As such, Moxy is the best airport accommodation to ensure you can easily make your flight while enjoying a relaxing night beforehand — especially since all rooms are equipped with soundproof windows so you can watch planes take off in peace!
-A free cocktail awaits you upon your arrival, so what are you waiting for?
+During our return from 2 days in Nice, we needed an additional night in Paris before flying home in the morning — making proximity to CDG a top priority.
+Luckily, the lifestyle Moxy Paris Charles de Gaulle Airport is steps away from the free CDGVAL shuttle train with connections to terminals 1, 2, and 3, RER B, and the TGV station.

 What to Do in Paris?